Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 ATMs in Thailand

 ATMs are everywhere in the cities of Thailand.
-Behind every corner, inside convenience stores and malls, at gas stations, and all airports.
-You will have no problems finding an ATM almost anywhere you go in the country – mountains or islands.
+Behind every corner, inside convenience stores and malls, at gas stations, and in all airports.

 6 different ATMs at Phuket Airport